UNM-CARC/QuickBytes/parallelization_with Jupyterhub_using_mpi.md

 Then check the files copied.

 ```
-cd ~/ipython
+cd ~/ipython/profile_pbs
 ```

 Now on Jupyter hub go to the IPython Clusters tab (refresh if already open) and you should see a pbs profile now available to you.
-You can start a job by setting number of engins to 8 and clicking start under actions.
+You can start a job by setting number of engines to 8 and clicking start under actions.
 Check that the job is running in terminal with

 ```
 watch qstat -tn -u <username>
 ```

+To change the walltime of your profile, in the ~/ipython/profile_pbs directory edit the pbs.engine.template and the pbs.controller.template to fit the requirments for your job.
+By editing these files you can also change from the default to debug queue as you are testing your program.

 ### In a Jupyter notebook